DeusNexus/iu-breast-cancer-identification/README.md

 A group of oncologists have seen impressive breast cancer identification results from an AI algorithm on a fair.
 However, the group did not understand why the model predicted certain tumors as malign and others as benign - the validity of the model was questioned in some cases.
 The group also discussed the most important features for the predictions.
 Finally, they decided to ask a group of data scientists, you are one of them, for possibilities to understand the prediction of a possible machine learning model.
 Your task is to develop a classification model that predicts a tumor to be malignant or benign with high accuracy (F1 score > 0.95).
 Moreover, the model should be interpretable.
 The outcomes should be presented/communicated to non-experts to convince them about the trustworthiness of the chosen approach.

 ### Task
-`Support a group of oncologists with the interpretable prediction model to allow for additional indications that can be produced automatically as well as support understanding to ease technology acceptance.`
+Support a group of oncologists with the interpretable prediction model to allow for additional indications that can be produced automatically as well as support understanding to ease technology acceptance.

 # Project Organization
-`Organize the project using the CRISP-DM.
-Make a proposal on how to build the folder structure of a Git repository for the project.`

 **Git Project Structure**

 <img src="/docs/model_engineer_folder_structure.png" alt="Git Project Structure" width="750">